Now, bugs were all over every leaf.

 Getting There?
 It is one thing to develop book smarts by reading tips on writing.
 It is quite another to put these concepts into play.
 Street smarts successfully apply the information and intelligence behind good books.

 Turnaround?
-Saying or doing the one right thing can break barriers.
+Saying or doing just one right thing can break barriers.
 Some topics and approaches are no longer welcome anywhere.
 Stereotypes, hypocrisy, condescension and insensitivity are not tolerated.

 Seeing Red?
 The entertainment fields are not comfort zones.
 Information and creative thinking seem to be controlled and populated by intolerant activists with the power to shame, block and obstruct creative thought.